dthain/vfd-display/README.md

 then we need 32 GPIO lines in order to control 16 grids and 16 anodes.
-The MCP23008 gives us eight I/O lines controllable via I2C, and matches up nicely with an eight-way power driver (UDN2981) and eight-way resistor bus that switch the 30V power.
+The MCP23008 gives us eight I/O lines controllable via I2C, and matches up nicely with an eight-way power driver (UDN2981) and eight-way resistor bus that switches the 30V power.
 Four of each of those can be stacked on an I2C bus as follows:

 ```
-              -> 5V Power -> LD33V -> 3.3V -> Filament
-                     |
 MCU -> I2C -> | -> MCP23008 => UDN2981 => Pulldowns => 8 Grids  (bank 0)
               | -> MCP23008 => UDN2981 => Pulldowns => 8 Anodes (bank 1)
               | -> MCP23008 => UDN2981 => Pulldowns => 8 Anodes (bank 2)
               | -> MCP23008 => UDN2981 => Pulldowns => 8 Grids  (bank 3)
+                   /               ^
-                                  |
+                  /                |
-                              30V Power
+5V Power ----------> Boost -> 30V Power
+                   Converter
 ```

 ## Circuit Board